JWesleySM/Whiro/Benchmarks/README.md

 * **-fp**:  report the entire heap at every inspection point
 * **-p**:   enable precise instrumentation mode (track the contents pointed by pointer variables)
 * **-h**:   displays this help

+**Important**: In order to use this script, set the path to your LLVM installation at line 5.

 Example of usage:
 ```